-The Children’s law Center, LLLC, a law firm incorporated by attorneys and child advocates Annabel Murray and Stacy Fukuhara-Barclay, focuses on the legal and best interests needs of Hawaii’s children.
+The Children’s law Center, LLLC, a law firm incorporated and founded by attorneys and child advocates Annabel Murray and Stacy Fukuhara-Barclay, focuses on the legal and best interests needs of Hawaii’s children.
 The CLC works exclusively on cases that involve children, including custody, paternity, abuse, guardianship, adoption, or conservatorship.

 After working in the Family Court for a combined total of more than twenty-five years as child advocates, custody evaluators, mediators and litigators, we’ve seen all too often the devastating and long-lasting effects that litigation has on children.
 We’ve wondered, “How would the children have fared if their parents had tried alternatives to litigation… alternatives that yield much more positive outcomes for children and have the added benefit of being considerably less expensive and time-consuming?”